Tynchtyk642/UAT/bastion/README.md

 This module will create an SSH Bastion to securly connect in SSH to your private instances.
 ![](diagram/bastion.png)

-All SSH commands are logged on an S3 Bucket for security compliance, in the /logs/ path.
+All SSH commands are logged on an S3 Bucket for security compliance, in the `logs/` path.

 SSH users are managed by their public key, simply drop the SSH key of the user in the /public-keys path of the bucket.
-Keys should be named like `username.pub`, this will create the user `username` on the bastion server.
+Keys should be named like `username.pub`, this will create the user username on the bastion server.
 Username must contain alphanumeric characters only.

 Then after you'll be able to connect to the server with:
 ```bash
 ssh -i [path_to_the_private_key] username@bastion-dns-name[or PUBLIC_IP]
 ```
+From this bastion server, you will be able to connect to all instances on the private subnet.

 ## **Usage**
 ```terraform